ETM1123/divvy-data-pipeline/tutorial.md

   - Create a new dashboard in Data Studio: Add charts, tables, and other visualizations to your dashboard using the data from your BigQuery dataset.
 Customize the layout and style of your dashboard as desired.
     - You can use the following video to design your dashboard: [dashboard-tutorial](https://www.youtube.com/watch?v=nLHypcQymkY)

-We can make powerful dshboards with ease using Google Data Studio.
+We can make powerful dashboards with ease using Google Data Studio.
 Here's a dashboard that provides an overview of our analysis.

 ![Dashboard](images/divvy_overview_dashboard.png)